hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1095

 And [remember] when We saved you from the people of Pharaoh, who were afflicting you with the worst punishment – killing your sons and sparing your women.
-That was a great trail from your Lord.
+That was a great trial from your Lord.

 # 1096